Jeff Samardzija: Chicago Cubs (2008–2014)

 In 2012, Samardzija was named a starter in the Cubs rotation and was solid going 9–13 with a 3.81 ERA and 180 strikeouts.

 On March 3, 2013, Samardzija was named the opening day starter.
 He threw his first major league shutout on May 27, 2013, against the Chicago White Sox, allowing two hits and two walks.
 He was named National League Co-Player of the Week for August 19–25, 2013, after recording a 2–0 record and 1.59 ERA in 17 innings pitched.

 He began 2014 as a hardluck pitcher.
 He set a major league record for lowest ERA (1.46) by a winless pitcher through his first 10 starts.
 The 1.46 ERA was the latest league-leading ERA by a winless pitcher since Bruce Sutter's 0.89 ERA on June 7, 1977.
 Samardzija won his eleventh start of the season by striking out a season-high 10 San Francisco Giants.
 On June 18, 2014, the Cubs offered Samardzija a five-year, club friendly deal that included multiple option years, which he rejected.

 On July 6, 2014, he was selected as a National League All-Star but was not eligible to play because he was traded to an American League team.

 Oakland Athletics (2014)

-On July 5, 2014, Samardzija, along with Jason Hammel, was traded to the Oakland Athletics in exchange for top shortstop Addison Russell, pitcher Dan Straily, outfielder Billy McKinney, and cash.
+On July 5, 2014, Samardzija, along with Jason Hammel, was traded to the Oakland Athletics in exchange for top shortstop prospect Addison Russell, pitcher Dan Straily, outfielder Billy McKinney, and cash.
 In his debut on July 6, he went seven innings with five strikeouts, allowing one run and four hits.